Militariarg.com

 This engine was intended as a stopgap until a more powerful option could be found, as it was underpowered for the Marut's intended supersonic capabilities.
 The aircraft consequently remained subsonic in service, limiting its performance despite its advanced aerodynamic design.

-The Marut was indeed powered by the British-designed Bristol Siddeley Orpheus Mk 703 engine, built under license in India.
+The Marut was powered by the British-designed Bristol Siddeley Orpheus Mk 703 engine, built under license in India.
 This engine was always known to be underpowered for the aircraft's intended supersonic interceptor role; it was used as a stopgap measure with the expectation that a more powerful engine would be acquired later.

 The primary reason for the lack of a suitable engine was that the Indian government refused a Rolls-Royce proposal to finance the further development of a more powerful Orpheus variant specifically tailored for the Marut.